-- PREA and Investigations and Intelligence Hotline (6611) - ADOC Crime Tip Hotline designated as 1-866-293-7799, Option 4 - ACAR Hotline designated as 1-800-639-4357 years.
+- PREA and Investigations and Intelligence Hotline (6611) - ADOC Crime Tip Hotline designated as 1-866-293-7799, Option 4 - ACAR Hotline designated as 1-800-639-4357

+The recording feature on these telephones must store call recordings for at least five years.
 The vendor must maintain such records as accessible online to the ADOC at no cost.
 Via workstation, the System must allow Authorized Users to lock call recordings to ensure their retrieval beyond the on-line storage period.
 Once a call recording is locked, it must be available on-line unlocked.